lambda-dom/spell_rev_rev/README.md

 Revisions (patches and tweaks) for Spell Revisions.

+# Deprecation notice.

+This repo is now deprecated.
+All the SR fixes are included in the most recent version v4.19rc1 and the tweaks have been moved to [Spell Revisions Tweaks](https://github.com/lambda-dom/spell_rev_tweaks).

 ## A. Installation.

 This is a standard WeiDU mod, so no special instructions, but to recap: if you either `git clone` or download the latest public release, just copy the mod to your Baldur's Gate install and `weinstall spell_rev_rev` in the command line (or use an automatic installer like PI).